Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 ## 0.0.3

 Latest release after Nemesis!
-Everything previously in the logs has been cleared.
+Everything previously in the log has been cleared.